Dealing with outdated third-party components

 We can see two types of elements, Java classes and MVC classes that have some connections to the third-party component.

-Next click the Investigate button to drill-down to the details - this will help you understand the impact of upgrading the component, or if you want to remove it entirely.
+Next click the Investigate button to drill-down to the details - this will help you understand the impact of updating the component, or if you want to remove it entirely.
 CAST Imaging will show you the internal elements (classes) and whether they concentrated or scattered throughout your application.
 The red square in the image below highlights the external class from the Jackson component and all other items correspond to internal classes that part of the application and which call the Jackson class:

 It is also possible to view the exact piece of source code that defines where your custom object is calling the the class - click the link between the objects to do so: